jenkinsci/violation-comments-to-stash-plugin/README.md

     repoSlug("\$PULL_REQUEST_TO_REPO_SLUG")
     pullRequestId("\$PULL_REQUEST_ID")

-    usernamePasswordCredentialsId('bitbucketservercredentials'), // You only need one of these personalAccessTokenId('bitbucketservertextcredentials'),
+    usernamePasswordCredentialsId('bitbucketservercredentials') // You only need one of these personalAccessTokenId('bitbucketservertextcredentials')

     minSeverity('INFO')
     createSingleFileComments(true)